-If you want more flexibility, you can use our plugin "Advanced Statistics".
-The advantage of this plugin is the enlargement of the statistics as desired in the overview and a completely flexible and new arrangement of statistics.
-These two statistics can be enlarged or reduced in any direction with the mouse pointer and can thus be placed perfectly next to each other.
-This is especially important in cases where important figures are to be compared directly with each other.
+If you want more flexibility, you can use our plugin "Advanced statistics".
+The advantage of this plugin is the enlargement of the statistics at will in the overview and a completely flexible and new arrangement of statistics.
+These two statistics can be enlarged or reduced in any direction with the mouse cursor and can be placed perfectly next to each other.
+This is especially important in cases where important numbers need to be compared directly.

 Start your digital product management now with SeaTable

 This application example clearly shows how well SeaTable can map digital product management and thus positively change the way you work.
 As a versatile and highly flexible software, SeaTable can adapt to your needs and react to every situation.
 With the different column types and useful plugins, a wide variety of processes can be implemented: No matter if you need a sophisticated CRM management tool or if you want to record and further process the working hours of your employees.
 With SeaTable, there are hardly any limits!

 Register for free and try out our features.
 We have created helpful templates that can help you get started with certain topics!